 If you’re considering studying and becoming an electrician, you should know the career options that can be available to you.
-Here’s a detailed guide outlining the career opportunities that are appropriate for you after becoming a licensed electrician:
+Here’s a detailed guide from Cowley Electrical Milton outlining the career opportunities that are appropriate for you after becoming a licensed electrician:

 1. Industrial Electrician

 A common career opportunity for electricians that you should consider is becoming an industrial electrician, and they are often employed in facilities that use huge amounts of machinery and equipment.
 Your role here will be to install, repair, and maintain the industrial equipment.
 This means you can be hired in a broad range of work settings, such as the shipyard, chemical plants, manufacturing facility, mines, or any other industrial business.

 As an industrial electrician, you’ll have a lot more tasks on your hands to tackle, mainly because there are many more electrical obligations expected from you compared with commercial and residential technicians.
 Some of the roles you’ll be expected to perform are as follows:

 - Install and maintain lighting fixtures, switch boxes, receptacles, electrical wiring, coaxial and fiber-optic cable assemblies, and other electrical fixtures.

 - Deal with alternators, generators, industrial storage batteries, electric motors, pneumatic, and electrical control systems.

 - Install and repair switchboard meters, reactors, test switchgear, transformers, and regulators.